lanking520/CYTON_VETA_FILE/Start_up_guide.md

 	time.sleep(1)
 ```
 ## Get them work together
-I have prepared a draft file for you, name it "My_First_Cyton_Controller.py" and put it on the desktop
+I have prepared a draft file for you, name it "My_First_Cyton_Controller.py" and put it on the desktop.

+REMEBER to fix the format problem!

+After your implementation, run roslauch first.
+Then open another terminal to run this code.
 ```python
 import roslib  #Basic library for ROS roslib.load_manifest('cyton_arm_controller')